Satyaki0924/american-express-webapp-python-angular/README.md

 # American Express Webapp Python Angular

-## ** This Project shows credit card information and graphs for american express information **
+## ** This project is a webapp shows credit card information and graphs credit card information. **

-### This code was written for an internship challenge hosteb by american express
+### This is the solution of a challenge hosted by American Express.

 #### Registration and login